|Artillery and Armoured Fighting Vehicles preserved in the USA: New Hampshire

 The Weston Observatory was built in 1887 as an observation tower for the citizens of Manchester, New Hampshire.
 The 66-foot-tall tower is built of granite and brick-arched window wells are a solid four feet deep.
 Constructed in 1896-97, the building is named for former Manchester mayor, James A. Weston, who left the city $5,000 to build an observatory for "the advancement of science, for educational purposes, and for the use, enjoyment, benefit, and mental improvement of the inhabitants of the city of Manchester."
 The man who grew up on a local farm became the first native to serve as both mayor (four times) and governor (two terms).
 When you turn on your tap, you can thank him for constructing the city water works.
 His home was on the grounds of what is now Wagner Park, fitting for the mayor who also created an extensive parks and cemetery beautification program.

-Dahlgren 32-pounder Shell Gun, Cyrus Alger & Company, Serial No. 225, weight 4,523 lbs, No. 2 of 2.
+32-pounder M1864 (6.2-inch) Dahlgren Shell Gun, 4,500 lbs, Cyrus Alger & Company, (Serial No. 225), weight 4,523 lbs, mounted on an ornamental iron carriage, No. 2 of 2.
 Both guns are mounted about 50' in front of the observatory beyond the edge of the circular stoned paved area, with the iron bases resting directly on the bare ground, facing southwest overlooking the city of Manchester.

 Manchester, Stark Park

-IX-inch Dahlgren Shell Gun, No. 4 of 4, mounted on a concrete stand.
+32-pounder M1864 (6.2-inch) Dahlgren Shell Gun, 4,500 lbs, No. 4 of 4, mounted on a concrete stand.
 The Guns point in four directions, at the base of a large monument to the soldiers and sailors of the Civil War, located in the center of Nashua.

-The cannon, which was not yet named the Molly Stark, has the words "Fait A Paris 1743" (Made in Paris 1743) cast into its base.
+The gun, which was not yet named the Molly Stark, has the words "Fait A Paris 1743" (Made in Paris 1743) cast into its base.
 It also bears the coat of arms of the Compagnie des Indes.
-It is believed that the cannon was shipped to Quebec to protect the city from its adversaries.
-The cannon was captured by the British from the French in the Battle of Quebec in 1759.
+It is believed that the gun was shipped to Quebec to protect the city from its adversaries.
+The gun was captured by the British from the French in the Battle of Quebec in 1759.